What is a proof coin?

 The Royal Mint produces bullion coins with a single strike, machine feeding the coins

 ready to be stamped.
 Their factory in Llantrisant, South Wales, can produce 250 gold

 bullion coins and 3,000 silver coins per hour.

-Bullion coins may not be as exquisite as the Proof or Brilliant Uncirculated products,
+Bullion coins will not be as exquisite as the Proof or Brilliant Uncirculated products,

 Which is the best coin?